 Confidentiality Declaration covering the filing or reference in the cover letter and Summary Sheet to the date and content of the original confidentiality declaration meant to cover the filing.

 The Commission’s SFTP application is undergoing upgrades.
-Directions for use of this upgraded SFTP application are attached as Appendix D. The new application will cutover in the first two weeks of August, 2012 after the compliance filings that are due at the end of July 2012 are received.
-LSEs will have the month of August 2012 to test out the new application and become comfortable with it before they need to use it for the RA compliance filings due at the end of August, 2012.
+Directions for use of this upgraded SFTP application are attached as Appendix D.

-LSEs are to submit files directly to the Energy Division via the Secure FTP application, and are requested to submit the filings via email to the CEC and CAISO at the email addresses below.
+LSEs are to submit files directly to the Energy Division via the Secure FTP application, and are requested to submit the filings to the CEC and CAISO at the email addresses below.
 In the event that an LSE fails to do so or is unwilling to submit the filings via email to the CEC and CAISO, Energy Division will forward all files to the CEC and CAISO at COB on the filing due date.